 - In particular, what did United States officials and citizens know about these events, and how did they respond?

-We also recommend visiting our special exhibition Some Were Neighbors: Collaboration and Complicity in the Holocaust.
-This exhibition, located on the Museum's ground floor, considers how countless ordinary individuals, civilian and military, were essential to the execution of Nazi racial policies.
+We also recommend visiting our special exhibitions, located on the Museum's ground floor.
 See all current Museum exhibitions.

 After Your Visit